JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 # The Java Questions

+## What is interface and its use?

+Interface is similar to a class which may contain method’s signature only but not bodies and it is a formal set of method and constant declarations that must be defined by the class that implements it.

+Interfaces are useful for:

+    a)Declaring methods that one or more classes are expected to implement

+    b)Capturing similarities between unrelated classes without forcing a class relationship.

+    c)Determining an object’s programming interface without revealing the actual body of the class.

 ## Difference Between Interface and Abstract Class?

 Main difference is methods of a Java interface are implicitly abstract and cannot have implementations.
 A Java abstract class can have instance methods that implements a default behavior.